 Code of Conduct

-The Financial Aid Office at Thomas Jefferson University is a member of NASFAA, the National Association of Student Financial Aid Administrators.
-We abide by NASFAA's Code of Conduct for Institutional Financial Aid Professionals which states that an institutional financial aid professional is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out his or her responsibilities, specifically including all dealings with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
-In doing so, the Financial Aid Office at Thomas Jefferson University is bound by the following:
+The Financial Aid Office at Thomas Jefferson University is a member of NASFAA—the National Association of Student Financial Aid Administrators.
+The office abides by the Federal Department of Education’s recommendations and NASFAA's Code of Conduct for Institutional Financial Aid Professionals, which states that an institutional financial aid professional is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out their responsibilities.
+This specifically includes all dealings with entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.

-- Refrain from taking any action for our personal benefit.
+- Refrain from taking any action for personal benefit.

-- Refrain from taking any action that we believe is contrary to law, regulation, or the best interests of the students and parents we serve.
+- Refrain from taking any action that is contrary to law, regulation, or the best interests of the students and parents who are served.

-- Ensure that the information we provide is accurate, unbiased, and does not reflect any preference arising from actual or potential gain.
+- Ensure that the information provided is accurate, unbiased, and does not reflect any preference arising from actual or potential gain.

 - Remain objective in making decisions and advising the administration of Thomas Jefferson University regarding relationships with any entity involved in any aspect of student financial aid.